A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models

 References and citations are traditionally analysed in the context of scientific articles, where they give support by acknowledging prior work and providing a knowledge basis, and thus enhancing their reliability and supporting the validity of their findings \cite{10.1145/3184558.3188731,Baier2022}.
 Commonly, explicit references make the sources more transparent, incrementing credibility perception.
 Quotes from outside experts further enhance the credibility of scientific articles by offering validation and expert perspectives \cite{10.1145/3428658.3431077,10.1145/3184558.3188731}.
 Analogously, the role of references and citations can be extrapolated to other domains and online content, such as journalism and newspapers, social media content and marketing \cite{10.1145/3184558.3188731,Baier2022}.

-In \citet{Baier2022}, it is discussed how the explicitness of references and the depth of assurance provided by citations influence the perceived credibility of the information with experimental results showing that news articles with explicit citations are perceived as more credible by readers; whereas \citet{10.5555/3200334.3200343} highlights the importance of citations in presenting diverse perspectives.
-This is done leveraging the aggregating news from various sources and examining their references and the methodology involves analyzing citation patterns to identify biases and credibility in news articles.
-References, citations and quotes also can be used in network analysis to detect biases \cite{10.1145/3428658.3431077}. \citet{10.1145/3308560.3316460} used references and citations in link analysis and bias detection, while quotes are discussed in regards to the effectiveness for bias detection.
+In \citet{Baier2022}, it is discussed how the explicitness of references and the depth of assurance provided by citations influence the perceived credibility of the information with experimental results showing that news articles with explicit citations are perceived as more credible by readers.
+Similarly, \citet{10.5555/3200334.3200343} highlights the importance of citations in presenting diverse perspectives.
+Besides overall credibility, references, citations and quotes also can be used in network analysis to detect biases \cite{10.1145/3428658.3431077}. \citet{10.1145/3308560.3316460} used references and citations in link analysis and bias detection, while quotes are discussed in regards to the effectiveness for bias detection.

 The datasets used in these studies are obtained from multiple domains, including journalism, social media, and scientific content.
-In \citet{Baier2022}, the dataset comprises articles with varying levels of citation explicitness to experimentally assess reader perceptions of credibility. \citet{10.5555/3200334.3200343} aggregate news articles from diverse sources, examining their citation patterns to identify biases and provide multiple perspectives.
+In \citet{Baier2022}, the dataset comprises articles with varying levels of citation explicitness to experimentally assess reader perceptions of credibility. \citet{10.5555/3200334.3200343} aggregated news articles from diverse sources and examined their references and citation patterns.
 Similarly, works \cite{10.1145/3428658.3431077,10.1145/3308560.3316460} derived the datasets from media outlets, focusing on link analysis and citation patterns to detect bias and assess credibility.
 These datasets reflect a broad range of content types, enhancing the generalizability of the findings across different informational contexts.